mgsosna/mattsosna.com/_posts/projects/2023-12-22-Random-forest-by-hand.md

 So far the code is fairly lightweight.
 We instantiate the node by specifying a dataframe (`df`) and the column containing labels (`target_col`).
 We create empty attributes for the left and right child nodes (`self.left`, `self.right`) and the feature and threshold values used for inference.
 Finally, we calculate $p_k$ (the proportion of 1's in target column) and the Gini impurity with the `_set_pk` and `_set_gini` methods, respectively.

 Now let's add the logic for iterating through the values of a feature and identifying the threshold that minimizes the Gini impurity in the child nodes.
+The function `split_on_feature` runs the helper function `_process_split` on each unique value in a feature.
+If any values are left after removing nulls (for leaf nodes, the list will be empty), we return the Gini impurity, feature threshold, and left and right child nodes for the split that resulted in the lowest impurity.

 {% include header-python.html %}
 ```python
 class Node:
     ...
     def split_on_feature(
         self,
         feature: str